 I also looked at my life and what was happening in it.
 Things like what I was eating and how I was feeling that day.
 Eventually, I saw a pattern and could address the source, not just the pain.

-Begin taking the steps to create your medical journal now!!
+Begin taking the steps to your own medical journaling now!!
 In a while, I’ll share some more tips related to this subject!

 We also want to acknowledge that this month is National Spinal Cord Awareness Month.
 Men’s Liberty has some wonderful blogs on Spinal Cord Injuries, including blog postings from Caleb, so look around and read these wonderful posts!